 - 1 cup vinegar distilled white, red, or apple cider vinegar.
 I used organic white.

 - 1 teaspoon pink salt or sea salt

 - 1 tablespoon white sugar

 - flavors for onions can include fresh garlic, fresh herbs, pickling spice, fresh hot peppers, peppercorns, cumin seeds. check out the instructions for which ones I used.

 - In a saucepan measure in vinegar, water, salt, and sugar.
 Bring to a boil then turn the heat off and stir the mixture until salt and sugar are dissolved.

 - With a mandoline or knife slice the onions thin.

 - Stuff the sliced onions down into 16oz mason jars or other glass jars.

 - Pour vinegar mixture over top of onions until it covers them all.

 - Add in extras for flavor.
 I did one jar with half of a red jalapeno, two fresh garlic cloves, and a couple of sprigs of fresh rosemary and thyme.
-I did the other jar with 1/2 tsp pickling spice, tsp black peppercorns, and 2 garlic cloves.
+I did the other jar with ½ teaspoon pickling spice, teaspoon black peppercorns, and 2 garlic cloves.
 I made sure to give the garlic a whack and open it a little for flavor and benefits!